Procedurally Generating plant stems

 5. Slightly unrelated to the stem generation, but revealed as a problem by this process.
 It would be ideal if the turtle system and this extension were completely separable.
 This would make the turtle system open to extension via composition, as opposed to requiring direct modification to the base library to add any new behavior.

-Hopefully at some point in the future, I'll put up another post looking into at least one of these five improvements.
+Hopefully, in the future, I'll put up another post looking into at least one of these five improvements.
 Thanks for reading!

 Did you like it?
 Why don't you try also...